MAashirKhan/IMS-Setup/README.md

 <p align="center"><img src="./media/sqlview.png"/></p>

-* Once its you have to execute that particular file step by step.
+* Once its open you have to execute that particular file step by step.
 After complete execution your Database is ready to go.
 Now you refresh your SQL Management Studio all the tables are appear there.
 Now right click on the Userstbl and select edit top to 200 Rows and insert data in particular columns.

 #### Step one